wcj365/python-stats-dataviz/assignment_fall2020/assignment_05.md

     - look at the last 20 colleges
     - Look at a random sample of 20 colleges
 8. Download and read the data dictionary file - https://collegescorecard.ed.gov/assets/CollegeScorecardDataDictionary.xlsx
-9. Find out the definition of the above 9 variables and document the definitions in the Jupyter Notebook so that the readers will know the meaning of these variables.
+9. Find out the definition of the above 9 variables and document the definitions in the Jupyter Notebook so that the readers of your notebook will know the meaning of these variables.
+10. Make sure your notebook file is well organized using Markdown and code comments.